Tips for a better lawn

 Check the cutting height of your mower.
 Never scalp a lawn too short.
 This will weaken the grass and leave the soil open to lawn moss invasion.
 If your lawn begins to suffer from lawn moss do not try to rake out the moss before it has been killed by a moss killer.
 This will only spread the spores and make matters worse.
 Apply a moss kill in spring or Autumn then rake out the moss two to three weeks after application, when it has dried and turned black.

-However, varying the length slightly throughout the seasons can help maximise your lawns health.
+However, varying the length slightly throughout the seasons can help maximise the health of your lawn.
 It is recommended that at the beginning of the year to cut the grass with the blade height approximately 2.5-4cm (1-1.5in) – this allows for the dead grass to be removed and for sunlight to reach the root more easily.
 In the summer months raise the blade height to 5cm (2in) or more.
 Then again, lower it back for the last cuttings of the year.

 Even though brown blades suggest otherwise – the root of the grass can actually stay alive for months.
 Understandably, if you want to ensure a green lawn all summer, try to water heavily, on an infrequent basis.
 The aim is to encourage the roots to grow deep into the ground, and the best way to achieve this is to water deep.
 If the soil is hard below the roots then they are restricted, while the moisture further down will work its way up to dryer soil at the top.